haijunsu-osu/kinematics_eq_solvers/README.md

 ## Citation

-If you use this work, please cite the paper:
+If you use this work, please cite the paper published in [arXiv](https://arxiv.org/pdf/2509.01010):

 ```
 @article{su2025analytical,